Aviation safety: Security

-History
+Developments

 Before WWII

 The first aircraft electrical or electronic device avionics system was Lawrence Sperry's autopilot, demonstrated in June 1914.
 The Transcontinental Airway System chain of beacons was built by the Commerce Department in 1923 to guide airmail flights.

 Gyrocopters were developed by Juan de la Cierva to avoid stall and spin accidents, and for that invented cyclic and collective controls used by helicopters.
 The first flight of a gyrocopter was on 17 January 1923.

-During the 1920s, the first laws were passed in the US to regulate civil aviation, notably the Air Commerce Act of 1926 which required pilots and aircraft to be examined and licensed, for accidents to be properly investigated, and for the establishment of safety rules and navigation aids, under the Aeronautics Branch of the United States Department of Commerce.
+During the 1920s, the first laws were passed in the United States of America to regulate civil aviation, notably the Air Commerce Act of 1926, which required pilots and aircraft to be examined and licensed, for accidents to be properly investigated, and for the establishment of safety rules and navigation aids; under the Aeronautics Branch of the United States Department of Commerce (US DoC).

 A network of aerial lighthouses was established in the United Kingdom and Europe during the 1920s and 1930s.
-Use of the lighthouses has declined with the advent of radio navigation aids such as NDB (Non-directional beacon), VOR (VHF omnidirectional ranging) and DME (distance measuring equipment).
+Use of the lighthouses has declined with the advent of radio navigation aids such as non-directional beacon (NDB), VHF omnidirectional range (VOR), and distance measuring equipment (DME).
 The last operational aerial lighthouse in the United Kingdom is on top of the cupola over the RAF College main hall at RAF Cranwell.

-One of the first aids for air navigation to be introduced in the US in the late 1920s was airfield lighting to assist pilots to make landings in poor weather or after dark.
-The Precision Approach Path Indicator was developed from this in the 1930s, indicating to the pilot the angle of descent to the airfield.
+One of the first aids for air navigation to be introduced in the United States in the late 1920s was airfield lighting, to assist pilots in making landings in poor weather or after dark.
+The Precision Approach Path Indicator (PAPI) was developed from this in the 1930s, indicating to the pilot the angle of descent to the airfield.
 This later became adopted internationally through the standards of the International Civil Aviation Organization (ICAO).

-Jimmy Doolittle developed Instrument rating and made his first "blind" flight in September 1929.
+Jimmy Doolittle developed instrument rating and made his first 'blind' flight in September 1929.
 The March 1931 wooden wing failure of a Transcontinental & Western Air Fokker F-10 carrying Knute Rockne, coach of the University of Notre Dame's football team, reinforced all-metal airframes and led to a more formal accident investigation system.

-On Sept.
-4, 1933, a Douglas DC-1 test flight was conducted with one of the two engines shut down during the takeoff run, climbed to 8000 ft, and completed its flight, proving twin aircraft engine safety.
+On 4 September 1933, a Douglas DC-1 test flight was conducted with one of the two engines shut down during the takeoff run, climbed to 8000 ft, and completed its flight, proving twin aircraft engine safety.

 With greater range than lights and weather immunity, radio navigation aids were first used in the 1930s, like the Australian Aeradio stations guiding transport flights, with a light beacon and a modified Lorenz beam transmitter (the German blind-landing equipment preceding the modern instrument landing system - ILS).
 ILS was first used by a scheduled flight to make a landing in a snowstorm at Pittsburgh, Pennsylvania, in 1938, and a form of ILS was adopted by the ICAO for international use in 1949.